ACEND Standards Committee

 This Background Report was released in July, 2014.
 It provides a summarized overview of the forthcoming evidence-based Rationale Document for the future educational requirements of baccalaureate and graduate level prepared nutrition and dietetics practitioners.

-The Expanded Workgroup provided an update on progress on the degree based standards development process at the Academy of Nutrition and Dietetics Food and Nutrition Conference & Expo™ (FNCE®) in Atlanta, October 2014.
-A copy of the slides (below) from that presentation provide an overview of the work completed and the planned future work.
+The Expanded Standards Workgroup provided an overview and update of the degree-based standards development process at the Academy of Nutrition and Dietetics Food and Nutrition Conference & Expo™ (FNCE®) in Atlanta, October 2014.
+Links to the slides from that presentation and a FAQ addressing questions received at FNCE® are listed below.